cloud-gov/product/StoryLifecycle.md

 Required for compliance:

 - The work completed adheres to all our policies (for [18F](https://github.com/18F/compliance-docs) and [cloud.gov](https://github.com/18f/cg-compliance)).
-- If the work changes an aspect of our system or operating environment that is (or would ideally be) documented in our System Security Plan (SSP), [a new issue is filed in cg-compliance](https://github.com/18F/cg-compliance/issues) to note the change.
+- If the work changes an aspect of our system or operating environment that is (or should be) documented in our System Security Plan (SSP), [note necessary changes in our pending SSP change document](https://docs.google.com/a/gsa.gov/document/d/1CWi8efCQKi6TS5oxm76YpSvx3pyQMiW-F0i7lIsdBXk/edit?usp=drive_web) to note the change.

 #### Done